urlaubsverwaltung/urlaubsverwaltung/charts/urlaubsverwaltung/README.md

 * Several changes to the Deployment render makes an out-of-the-box upgrade impossible.
 * The chart uses a flexible way to configure the Urlaubsverwaltung application.

-However, with the following manual steps an you can migrate to the 2.0.0 version:
+However, with the following manual steps you can migrate to the 2.0.0 version:

 1. Adjust chart configuration as necessary
 2. Make a database backup